 Domains of Student Development.
-Thus, whether included in formal standards or not, educational institutions are expected to provide students with the knowledge, skills, values and character traits in three overlapping domains of development: 1) The Academic Domain - concerned with instilling educational values, beliefs and attitudes; the development of cognitive skills and abilities and learning-related character traits; and other qualities and strategies to help children succeed academically and reach their intellectual potential; 2) The Social/Emotional Domain - concerned with instilling self-awareness and self-management skills, interpersonal social skills and critical positive life skills and character traits; and 3) The Character Domain - concerned with instilling or strengthening core ethical values and moral character traits.
+Whether included in formal standards or not, educational institutions are expected to provide students with the knowledge, skills, values and character traits in four overlapping domains of development:

-The School Climate Domain.
-Educational institutions are concerned with the quality and character of a learning environment reflecting the norms, goals, values, interpersonal relationships, engagement, leadership practices, and organizational structures that encompass school life.
+- 1. Academic Domain- concerned with instilling educational values, beliefs and attitudes; the development of cognitive skills and abilities and learning-related character traits; and other qualities and strategies to help children succeed academically and reach their intellectual potential; - 2.
+Social-Emotional Domain- concerned with instilling self-awareness, self-management, social-awareness, responsible decision-making, and relationship skills and competencies; - 3.
+Character Domain- concerned with instilling or strengthening core ethical values and moral character traits; and - 4.
+School Culture Domain concerned with the quality and character of a learning environment reflecting the norms, goals, values, interpersonal relationships, engagement, leadership practices, and organizational structures that encompass school life.